Last updated on September 12, 2024

 Calton Hill

 Calton Hill is a great place to go for views of the city, including Arthur’s Seat, the Castle and out to sea.
-It’s walkable form the city centre and has a café, restaurant and small museum at the top.
+It’s walkable from the city centre and has a café, restaurant and small museum at the top.
 Plus it’s home to the National Monument (designed to replicate Athens’ Parthenon), which kids love to climb.

 Historical activities for children in Edinburgh